Disclosure: This post contains affiliate links that earn a small commission at no extra cost to you.

 Sunglasses & Hat

 I do recommend a good pair of polarized sunglasses.
 I got a great deal on some Costas at Sierra Trading Post.
 It’s always good to have a hat.
 I like hats with bug repellent built in.
 Outdoor Research makes great products and they fold up and fit in your suitcase.
-Try this one on Amazon:
+I recently bought this one for my upcoming trip to Africa.
+I bought a small and it fits great.
+Measure your head to choose the correct size.

 What kind of Medications to Pack for Costa Rica